MCreator/MCreator/plugins/mcreator-localization/help/default/entity/spawn_in_raids.md

 If checked, the entity will spawn in raids.
+The spawn rate is the same as the Pillager.